CyberVarun/dotfiles/README.md

 `stow tmux`

-This will install the tmux configurations in `~/.config/tmux` directory.
+This will install the tmux configurations in `~/.config/tmux` & in user home directory `~/.tmux.conf`.
+If you are using arch based distro you can remove `rm ~/.tmux.conf` or else remove `rm -f ~/.config/tmux` for other distros like ubuntu & fedora etc. So there will be no conflict of file duplicate files

 for understanding tmux keybindings you watch this [video](https://youtu.be/U-omALWIBos).